Royal Exhibition Building

-The Royal Exhibition Building is a World Heritage-listed building in Melbourne, Victoria, Australia, built in 1879–1880 as part of the international exhibition movement, which presented over 50 exhibitions between 1851 and 1915 around the globe.
+The Royal Exhibition Building is a UNESCO World Heritage-listed building in Melbourne, Victoria, Australia, built in 1879–1880 as part of the international exhibition movement, which presented over 50 exhibitions between 1851 and 1915 around the globe.
 The building sits on approximately 26 ha, is 150 m long and is surrounded by four city streets.
-It is at 9 Nicholson Street in the Carlton Gardens, flanked by Victoria, Carlton and Rathdowne Streets, at the north-eastern edge of the central business district.
-It was built to host the Melbourne International Exhibition in 1880–81, and then hosted the even larger Centennial International Exhibition in 1888, and the formal opening of the first Parliament of Australia in 1901.
-The building is representative of the money and pride Victoria had in the 1870s.
+It is situated at 9 Nicholson Street in the Carlton Gardens, flanked by Victoria, Carlton and Rathdowne Streets, at the north-eastern edge of the central business district.
+It was built to host the Melbourne International Exhibition in 1880–81, and then hosted the even larger Centennial International Exhibition in 1888.
+It was then chosen as the site for the Federation of the Commonwealth of Australia in 1901.
+The building is representative of the financial wealth and pride that the city of Melbourne and state of Victoria had in the 1870s.
 Throughout the 20th century smaller sections and wings of the building were subject to demolition and fire; however, the main building, known as the Great Hall, survived.

+On 1 October 1980, it was announced that Queen Elizabeth II had conferred the title of "Royal" to the Exhibition Building.
 It received restoration throughout the 1990s and in 2004 became the first building in Australia to be awarded UNESCO World Heritage status, being one of the last remaining major 19th-century exhibition buildings in the world.
 It is the world's most complete surviving site from the International Exhibition movement 1851–1914.
 It sits adjacent to the Melbourne Museum and is the largest item in Museum Victoria's collection.
 Today, the building hosts various exhibitions and other events and is closely tied with events at the Melbourne Museum.

 History

+Background

+The city's first exhibition building was erected in 1854, inspired by The Crystal Palace the "grand glass exhibition hall" was on the site of the Melbourne Mint at the corner of William and Little Lonsdale Streets which hosted the Melbourne Exhibition of 1854.
+It was demolished in 1969 after going into disrepair, paving the way for a much bigger building.
+The current building was first proposed in November 1877 when a committee was appointed to prepare a bid to the international exhibition committee by 1879.
+The original site was proposed to be Flinders Park however a rival proposal to situate it at Carlton Gardens quickly gathered momentum.
+Flinders Park was seen as having the logistical benefit of rail transport links, in particular Princes Bridge railway station and a possible additional dedicated station on what became Jolimont Yard while the gardens were seen as an opportunity to improve the park's amenity and the ideal position for a new landmark within walking distance to the majority of the local residents.
+A budget of £100,000 for its construction was proposed.
+The site was formally announced as Carlton Gardens on 27 June 1878.
+A mooted rail connection to the site down Nicholson Street did not eventuate.